-Wild West Jeeps holds regular events around the Las Vegas area.
-These events include charity based gatherings, outdoor recreational events, movie nights, social hangouts and of course, the off road trail runs.
+Wild West Jeeps holds various public events throughout the state.
+These events include charity based gatherings, outdoor recreational events, social hangouts and of course, the off road trail runs.
 We enjoy seeing everyone's faces and rides so come on out!
 The events you see below are open to anyone and are automatically imported from our public Facebook page.
 You don't need to be a Facebook member to see these!
 Anyone can create an event, so if you're up for the challenge of hosting a gathering, please feel free to come over to our Facebook group page and get started!!

 Where: 12325 Blue Diamond Rd, Las Vegas, NV 89124

-Bring a snack, this trail will take some time!
 This is the PERFECT run for beginners and everyone who might be interested in joining Wild West Jeep Club.
 Stock friendly trail through the desert to the historic Pioneer Saloon.
 Bring a camera to take pictures of any wildlife we may find, snacks and water.
-But don't fill up on snacks so you can join us for a bite of their famous Ghost Burger!
+But don't fill up on snacks so you can join us for a bite of their famous Ghost Burger for lunch!

 Another tragedy in the otherwise good-time history of the Pioneer involves Hollywood legends Clark Gable and Carole Lombard.
 In 1942, Lombard was flying back to Los Angeles after a tour selling war bonds and her plane crashed into nearby Mount Potosi.
 As a team struggled to recover her body from the isolated crash site, Lombard’s husband, Clark Gable, waited at the bar in Goodsprings, drunk and inconsolable.